Mike Malinin

-Michael Malinin is married to Krista Galante; the couple has two children.

 Career

 Malinin began playing drums in middle school and later studied music at the University of North Texas.
 While there, Malinin played in the band Caulk, and recorded their first EP with them before leaving the band.
 Afterwards, Malinin moved to Los Angeles to pursue music full-time.
 From December 1994 until December 27, 2013, Malinin played drums for the Goo Goo Dolls.

-Since 2016, Malinin has served as music director and drummer for Tanya Tucker.
+From 2016 to 2023, Malinin served as drummer for Tanya Tucker.

+Mike currently lives in a north suburb of Chicago where he recently purchased a home.